dot-event/dot-event-v2/README.md

 ## Subscriber shorthand

-Build lots of subscribers at once:
+Build lots of subscriptions at once:

 ```js
 emitter.on([